 We all know the standard safety tip offered to women: don’t be afraid to be rude.
 If we want to refuse a request, if we want to leave a place, if we object to being touched, then we have the right to say no and we don’t have to be nice about it.
+While there might be good reasons to be nicer or gentler, including acting appropriate to where we’re at and who we’re talking to, we are allowed to act and speak in ways that are rude (whether in actuality or just because we feel like it’s rude).
 It’s a great piece of advice but like many, it’s a bit simplistic.
 We need to dig a bit deeper if we want to actually put it into action successfully.

 The dictionary definition of rude sets it up as the opposite of being courteous or polite, with courtesy and politeness requiring behaving in ways that reflect respect for and consideration of others.
 As you run down the rabbit hole of what each word means, rudeness boils down to not needing to thoughtful or sympathetic towards the other person.
 You come first, and you don’t need to think about the other person’s needs or wants, or balance them against your own.
 We often contrast rudeness against niceness, so idea is that rudeness is the opposite of the pleasing, agreeable, appropriate behavior that marks a nice person.
 If we were pleasant and agreeable, after all, then we wouldn’t tell someone that they couldn’t have what they wanted.

 Regardless, the dictionary definitions gives us clues to why it’s so hard to be rude, even if our safety is at stake.
 As members of society, and most particularly as women, we are raised to be all of the things that aren’t rude.
 Even if we know we shouldn’t or don’t need to be courteous and polite and considerate and nice, habits and conditioning die hard.
 It can feel, for lack of better term, bad to be rude.
+Gross.
+Shameful.
+Embarrassing.
 Being rude can make us feel anxious and fearful of judgment, whether from those around us in the moment or the people in our past and present.
-We want to be liked, the way we act being approved of by the people we love and respect.
+We want to be liked; we want the people we love and respect to approve of the way we act.
 We may have had negative consequences resulting from our rudeness, justified or not, and may be nervous that we will face them again.
 All of that makes it so there is no “just” to being rude against someone we want to stop from hurting us, no matter how simple the advice seems.

 Another preparation you can make is to come up with and practice the phrases you might want to say or the things you might want to do to tell or get someone to stop or go away.
 Choose words and actions that are authentic to you.
 It doesn’t matter if someone else might think they superficially sound nice or polite, so long as they are clear and unambiguous.
 You are looking for things that are as comfortable as possible for you to say and do, then tweaking them so that they have the force that is necessary.
-The closer they are to you, though, the more likely they are to be effective.
+The closer they are to your authentic self, though, the more likely they are to be effective.
 That means that perhaps you will plan to say “Please go away” or “I’m telling you to stop” in a firm tone instead of adding profanity and shouting loudly.
 After all, using polite words will sometimes be more effective because they won’t make an angry person angrier.
+But maybe this is when you’re going to adopt swear words and volume into your personal way of speaking, to make an unexpectedly strong point.
+Or you might think about how you can moderate your instinctive response to be less aggressive and less provoking – still you, but perhaps a version of you who doesn’t come across so much as spoiling for a fight.
 Consider how different folks might respond, and whether you should change or elaborate your plan accordingly.

 Part of your practice should be saying the phrases you chose out loud, at the same volume and in the same tone as you envision.
 Use a mirror or video record yourself to get used to doing it for an audience.
 If you can, enlist a friend to role play the bad guy so that you can also practice saying those words in response to an actual person, one who can feed you unexpected lines and responses.
 With role playing, you can also practice actions like walking away from a conversation or ignoring a stranger trying to talk to you.
 All of these kinds of actual practice, beyond just visualization, will help you get used to speaking and acting in ways that you feel are rude.